Having air on demand can save you from a trip to the gas station or a hefty roadside assistance fee.

 What should I look for in a portable tire inflator?

-There are a few key features you should look for before you purchase a portable air compressor pump.
+There are a few key features you should look for before you buy a portable air compressor pump.
 Be sure that the air hose is long enough to reach all four tires.
 If you drive a compact car, it probably won't be a problem but if you're rocking a mondo GMC Yukon XL you'll need more hose.

 A pivotal part of an emergency car kit

-Without question having a portable tire inflator as part of your just-in-case bag of goodies is an excellent idea that won't break the bank -- unless you spring for something like the ARB unit above.
-But in addition, having a LED flashlight, tire pressure gauge, portable jump starter and first-aid kit would set you up real well to handle most roadside emergencies and prevent you from being left stranded out in the cold.
+Without question, having a portable tire inflator as part of your just-in-case bag of goodies is an excellent idea that won't break the bank -- unless you spring for something like the ARB unit above.
+But in addition, having a LED flashlight, tire pressure gauge, portable jump-starter and first aid kit would set you up real well to handle most roadside emergencies and prevent you from being left stranded out in the cold.